Flag of Biafra: Popular culture

-The influence and impact the flag of Biafra has can be analysed through popular culture.
-Lecznar states: "the image of the half yellow sun was the central emblem of the Biafran flag and continues to be a powerful symbol of the hope garnered by the Igbo population after Biafra’s secession from Nigeria, but also of the failure of the post-independence Nigerian nation".
-The 2006 book ‘Half of a Yellow Sun’ directly references the Biafran flag in regard to the half sun in the flag.
-In the book, the Biafran flag is referenced throughout: "Odenigbo climbed up to the podium waving his Biafran flag: swaths of red, black, and green and, at the centre, a luminous of a yellow sun".
-The book was made into the film ‘Half of a Yellow Sun’ which was released in 2013.
-Further influence of the half yellow sun can be seen in the 2003 film by Antoine Fungua's ‘Tears of the Sun’.
+The influence and impact the flag of Biafra can be analysed through popular culture.
+Lecznar states: "the image of the half yellow sun was the central emblem of the Biafran flag and continues to be a powerful symbol of the hope garnered by the Igbo population after Biafra's secession from Nigeria, but also of the failure of the post-independence Nigerian nation".
+The 2006 book Half of a Yellow Sun directly references the Biafran flag in regard to the half sun in the flag.
+In the book, the Biafran flag is referenced throughout: "Odenigbo climbed up to the podium waving his Biafran flag: swaths of red, black, and green and, at the centre, a luminous half of a yellow sun".
+The book was made into the film Half of a Yellow Sun which was released in 2013.
+Further influence of the half yellow sun can be seen in the 2003 film by Antoine Fungua's Tears of the Sun.
 The film was shot in parts of West Africa due to it being set in a Nigerian jungle.
 The film features many Hollywood mainstream actors.

 The branding for Nigeria's Hero Beer features a rising sun referencing the Biafran flag, a horizontal tricolour of red, black, and green with a rising sun in the middle.
 The phrase "Bring me a Hero" is commonly called in bars of Engugu, where the dreams of raising a glass to "independence" from Nigeria have not been given up.